 Dear OncoLink "Ask The Experts,"

 How long after stopping radiation can you continue to see tumor shrinkage?

-The second issue is the radiographic appearance of the tumor after radiation.
+The second issue is how the tumor appears on a radiology scan after radiation.
 As the tumor cells die and break up, the body's white cells clear the debris and cause an inflammatory process, like a bruise.

 This inflammatory reaction can make the mass look larger, but this does not necessarily reflect tumor response or growth.
-These inflammatory reactions usually subside, but it may take a few months to see this on CT even up to a year on MRI.
+These inflammatory reactions usually subside over time, but it may take a few months to see this on CT scan or even up to a year on MRI.
 PET scans can indicate tumor activity, but can also show inflammation, so are also not generally accurate in areas treated with radiotherapy until several months have passed.

 In summary, some types of tumor cells shrink very quickly, and this shrinkage can be seen on a radiology scan.
 Even if no shrinkage is seen right away, cells may still be dying in response to radiation, sometimes causing an inflammatory response that can even make a mass look larger!
 Over time after radiation, your oncology team will be watching scans to ensure that tumor masses either shrink or stay the same on CT or MRI scan.
 A PET scan can be used after radiation to detect residual or recurrent tumor activity.